Yvand/Hugo-EntraCP/content/docs/how-to/configure-proxy.md

 ## Configure the proxy for Windows (certificate validation)

-{{< callout context="caution" title="Important" icon="outline/alert-triangle" >}} The steps below need to be applied on all the servers of the SharePoint farm. {{< /callout >}}
+Windows needs internet access to check the CRL of the HTTPS certificates, when EntraCP connects to Entra ID.

-EntraCP connects to Microsoft Graph using HTTPS, and Windows will try to validate the certificates using the links in their CRL.
+If it cannot connect to the CRL endpoints, the typical behavior is a random timeout while using the people picker / EntraCP.

-If Windows cannot connect to those links, the typical behavior is random timeout while using the people picker / EntraCP.
+Perform the steps below, on each SharePoint server, to configure the proxy in Windows:

-Apply the steps below on each SharePoint server to fully configure the proxy:
+{{< callout context="caution" title="Important" icon="outline/alert-triangle" >}} The steps below must be executed on all the servers in your SharePoint farm. {{< /callout >}}

 ### Configure the WinHTTP proxy